-It is true that geldings are unable to contribute to the genetic diversity of the herd, but that does not lead to an expectation that the HMA would necessarily experience high levels of inbreeding, because there would be a relatively large number of fertile stallions, of at least 40% ofwith the low end AML.
+It is true that geldings are unable to contribute to the genetic diversity of the herd, but that does not lead to an expectation that the HMA would necessarily experience high levels of inbreeding, because there would be a core breeding population of stallions consistent with low end AML.
 Existing levels of genetic diversity were above the critical threshold in this area when last measured (Cothran 2004), and expectations are that heterozygosity levels are even higher now, because the population has continued to grow exponentially in the recent past, and most likely has received animals immigrating in from other nearby herds, such as in Stone Cabin HMA and Reveille HMA.
 In addition, many of the stallions that would be gelded would have already had a chance to breed, passing on genetic material to their offspring.
 BLM is not obligated to ensure that any given individual in a herd has the chance to sire a foal and pass on genetic material.
 The herd in which the proposed action is to take place are not at immediate or future risk of catastrophic loss of genetic diversity, nor does the genetic diversity in this herd represent unique genetic information.
 This action does not prevent BLM from augmenting genetic diversity in the treated herd in the future, if future genetic monitoring indicates that would be necessary.